Lifelong Learning with Behavior Consolidation for Vehicle Routing: Experiments

 \subsection{Performance in Solving Seen Tasks}

 The experimental results for CVRP and TSP are summarized in Table~\ref{tab:measures}, with $k=6$ for all metrics.
-More results can be found in Appendices~\ref{app:CVRP_result}, \ref{app:TSP_result}.
+More detailed results with the absolute solution distance and optimality gap can be found in Appendices~\ref{app:CVRP_result}, \ref{app:TSP_result}.
 Across all task orders, LLR-BC achieves average AP values of $0.0042$ (CVRP) and $0.0034$ (TSP), whereas all other methods exceed $0.023$ (CVRP) and $0.014$ (TSP), respectively, indicating that LLR-BC obtains solutions of problems from learned tasks with substantially better quality.
 Moreover, LLR-BC exhibits greater robustness to task order variation.
 Compared methods show large fluctuations (larger Std.) in AP across orders, while LLR-BC consistently maintains low AP values with lower standard deviations.
+An additional comparison of LLR-BC with methods with non-lifelong settings, including POMO in multi-task training settings and INViT in its original training setting~\citep{INViT}, further demonstrates LLR-BC's superior performance (details can be found in Appendix~\ref{app:multitask}).
 These results demonstrate that LLR-BC effectively learns from sequentially arising tasks and retains the ability to solve all encountered tasks with high effectiveness.